GrahamWField/Wind-Turbine-Analysis/README.md

 •	Seaborn: for data visualizations
 •	Matplotlib: for data visualizations
 •	SciPy: for mathematical equations
-• quandl for time series analysis
+•	Quandl for time series analysis
 ```

 ## Resources